 Dr. Syra Madad, 34, is a devout Muslim.
 The Netflix series shows her praying at her home in Long Island, New York.
 She says, "I live and breathe being a Muslim.
 It shapes my daily life.
 I don't drink I don't eat meat that's not halal.....I do no harm and I help others".

 Dr. Madad takes breaks to say her prayers at the Islamic Center of New York University.
-Before entering the prayer room, Madad stops to perform wudu, and washes her mouth and face as well as her feet, according to a Washington Post report.
+Before entering the prayer room, Madad stops to perform wudu, and washes her hands, mouth and face as well as her feet, according to a Washington Post report.

 |Dr. Syra Madad Speaking at NIH, Islamabad, Pakistan|